ABOUT

 Waikato Society of Potters is the Waikato’s pottery community hub.
 We welcome people from all walks of life, from all over the world.
 Nau mai, haere mai.

 We can cater for people with all learning abilities and aim to make our studios as accessible as possible.
-We recently purchased a table top wheel, for those finding 'riding' the potters wheels difficult.
+We have a table top wheel, for those finding 'riding' the potters wheels difficult.

 Waikato Society of Potters is a member-based society; to learn more about the benefits of being a member visit the Membership page.